DakshSargiya/OpenAI-PDF-QA-System/README.md

 2. Install dependencies:
    `pip install openai PyPDF2 langchain nltk`

-3. Upload one or more PDF files using the file uploader.

-4. Ask a question about the content of the PDF files in the text input field.
+3. Export your OpenAI API key on your terminal
+    ```bash
+    export OPENAI_API_KEY='OPENAI_API_KEY'
+4. Usage:
+    ```bash
+    python3 question-answering.py /path/to/document "question    goes here"
+    ```
-5. The application will use the Langchain and Open AI to find the answer in the context of the PDF files and display it.
+5. It will use Langchain and Open AI to find the answer in the context of the PDF files and display it.

 ## Code Structure
 * `project.py`: Main file.